 This one should come as no surprise.
 Ayurveda is all about addressing the root causes of why health problems manifest in the first place.
 No matter how much sunscreen you may liberally apply to your face and body, excess sun exposure will definitely damage your skin.
 It is therefore essential to protect yourself with a hat and/or sunglasses.
-Whenever you feel the temptation to soak in the sun, ask yourself, is it really necessary?
+Whenever you feel the temptation to soak in the

 5. Do Something to be of Service, Without Any Strings Attached

 Mental stress is a huge causative factor for skin problems.
 From Ayurveda, we learn that Sadvritta, a noble code of social and moral behavior, is an essential part of health that is just as important as what we put into and onto our bodies.
 So much of our stress in life comes from the kinds of relationships we have with others, as well as our own worries about our current and/or future security, whether that be physical, emotional, financial, etc.

 Whenever we are able to step out of our own suffering enough to help another, we are automatically filled with joy.
 Even if all we can do is spend an hour a week serving soup in a soup kitchen, that one hour can help us connect with our inherent goodness, bringing out our inner glow and light of Sattva (an auspicious, peaceful, noble, and joyful state of mind that Ayurveda psychology teaches is our true state).

 Beauty is as beauty does, after all.

 All the spiritual traditions of the world stress the importance of selfless

 When we act in beautiful ways, we are able to connect with the most beautiful part of ourselves, which is our own ever-glowing, eternally radiant soul.

 Following all of the above secrets has changed my life in countless, wonderful ways.
 I am thus delighted to invite you on this amazing journey of awakening your true beauty, from within.